tferrari92/automate-all-the-things-transcendence/README.md

 <br/>

 ## Disclaimer

+This is not a free project, it will cost you between $1 US dollars and $10 depending on how long you run the resources for.
+That's assuming you run them for a few hours tops, not days.
+Always remember to run the [destroy-all-the-things pipeline](/azure-devops/06-destroy-all-the-things.yml) when you are done.

 For this Transcendence Edition we assume that you own a domain like "example.com" and it's managed in your AWS account.